How Payments Work

 Payments for each title are based on:

-• How long the title has been registered with the program
+- how long the title has been registered with the program; and

-• The amount of money in the program’s budget and the total number of eligible titles
+- the amount of money available in the program’s budget and the total number of eligible titles.

-Payment per title = Hit rate × # libraries where title is found × % share × time adjustment
+Payment per title = Hit rate × Number of libraries where title is found × Percentage share × time adjustment

 Hit rate